marshallward/mom6-gpu-report/gpu_report.rst

 The ``simd`` directs the team to use SIMD-like instructions over the threads.
 This is almost always the default behavior, so it is often omitted.

+Note that as of `9th April, 2025` AMD compilers don't understand the `loop` directive.
+So, for portability, it is probably preferable to use the less-concise `!$omp teams distribute parallel do simd ...` directive.

 Data Migration
 --------------